We conducted a pilot study in 2015–16 to help build a wetland inventory for the whole of New South Wales.

 Why the Lachlan region was chosen

 - The information it provided would be highly relevant for many users.
-This also meant we’d be more likely to achieve a high level of user engagement in the pilot study.
+This also meant we’d be more likely to achieve a high level of user engagement in the study.

 - It had a mix of wetland areas with little available data and others with plenty of data.

 - The size of the area meant we could deliver the project within the required timeline.

 We applied the following principles when making our decision: